 Black Copper Marans are known for their chocolate colored eggs.

 Marans in general have dark eggs, but Black copper chickens have especially dark brown eggs.
+Similar in color to Welsummer eggs.

 Are Black Copper Marans Dual Purpose?